priyaaank/books/README.md

 * The Art of Computer Programming by Donald Knuth
 * Compilers: Principles, Techniques and Tools by Alfred V. Aho, Ravi Sethi and Jeffrey D. Ullman
 * Gödel, Escher, Bach by Douglas Hofstadter
-* Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
 * Effective C++
 * More Effective C++
 * CODE by Charles Petzold